avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo/QUICKSTART.md

 where you saved the generated certificate in the steps above.
 * When complete, navigate to the device Info tab (should come up by default) and click the *Connection Info* hyperlink on the top the right.
-* Download and extract the device certificate by clicking the golden colored certificate icon on the top right.
 * Note the following values in the device *Connection info* screen which we will use for the device runtime configuration in the next steps:
   * Your Unique Device ID that you used to create the device will be used as *thing_name*.